Characters of the Half-Life series

-This is a list of characters in the Half-Life video game series, which comprises Half-Life, Half-Life 2, Half-Life: Alyx, and their respective expansion packs and episodes.
+This is a list of characters in the Half-Life videogame series, which comprises Half-Life, Half-Life 2, Half-Life: Alyx, and their respective expansion packs and episodes.

 Introduced in Half-Life and expansion packs

 This section deals with characters that appear in Half-Life, Opposing Force, Blue Shift, and Decay.

 Gordon Freeman

 Gordon Freeman, PhD, is the silent protagonist of the Half-Life series and the playable character in Half-Life and all games in the Half-Life 2 series.
 He is a theoretical physicist and holds a PhD from MIT in that field.
 At the time of Half-Life, he works at Black Mesa Research Facility, a facility in New Mexico, conducting nuclear and subatomic research.